Tricholoma robustum: Description

 Resembles matsutake, but the fruiting bodies are much smaller in size.
-The cap is 4-10 cm, convex or flat of uneven reddish-brown color, with small, often upright scales.
+The cap is 4–10 cm, convex or flat of uneven reddish-brown color, with small, often upright scales.
 The gills are white, then dirty pink, red speckled.
-The stipe reaches 6-8 cm in length and 1.5-2.5 cm in thickness, with a narrow ring, white at the top, the color of a hat under the ring.
+The stipe reaches 6–8 cm in length and 1.5-2.5 cm in thickness, with a narrow ring, white at the top, the color of a hat under the ring.
 The flesh is dense, white at first, slightly pink when cut, then red, stains brown and blackens when cooked.
 It has a strong smell of fresh flour.
-Spores ellipsoidal 6-7 x 3.5-4 µm, smooth.
+Spores ellipsoidal 6-7 x 3.5-4 μm, smooth.

 Distribution and habitat

 It is distributed throughout the northern hemisphere (including Polesia and forest steppes of Ukraine), especially in the northern temperate zone.
-It is an endomycorrhizal fungus found in coniferous forests, forming relationship with pine trees (especially Pinus densiflora), on sandy soils.
-It often grows in the same forests as matsutake, although it fruits later (August-October).
+It is an ectomycorrhizal fungus found in coniferous forests, forming relationship with pine trees (especially Pinus densiflora), on sandy soils.
+It often grows in the same forests as matsutake, although it fruits later (August–October).

 Edibility

 Edible mushroom.
 In Ukraine it is considered tasty and used fresh.
-In Japan it is considered to be mediocre in taste and smell, incomparable with real matsutake.
+In Japan it is considered to be mediocre in taste and smell, inferior to real matsutake.